John P. Entelis -Chair & Director Mid East Studies Prog (1970 - Comparative Politics)

 Phone: (718) 817-3959

 Melissa Labonte is Associate Professor of Political Science at Fordham University.
 She received her A.B. in International Relations from Syracuse University and her A.M and Ph.D. in Political Science from Brown University.
-Dr. Labonte’s research and teaching interests include international and nongovernmental organizations, the United Nations system, humanitarian politics, peacebuilding, multilateral peace operations, conflict resolution, human rights, and West African politics.
+Her research and teaching interests include the United Nations system, humanitarian politics, peacebuilding, multilateral peace operations, conflict resolution, human rights, and West African politics.
+She is the author of Human Rights and Humanitarian Norms, Strategic Framing, and Intervention: Lessons for the Responsibility to Protect (London: Routledge, 2012), and her research has been published in leading journals in international relations, including African Affairs; Global Governance: A Review of Multilateralism and International Organizations; the International Journal of Human Rights; and Third World Quarterly.

-Dr. Labonte serves on the Boards of Directors of Fordham’s Center for International Policy Studies and the Academic Council on the United Nations System (ACUNS).
-She previously servedas Chair of the International Organization Section of the International Studies Association.
-In 2009 she conducted research with the Office of the President of the UN General Assembly on issues including Security Council reform, the Global Financial Crisis, and the Responsibility to Protect; and in 2010 she conducted research in Sierra Leone to examine the peacebuilding implications of decentralization and local governance.
+Dr. Labonte serves on the Board of Directors of Fordham’s Center for International Policy Studies and as Vice Chair of the Academic Council on the United Nations System (ACUNS).
+She has conducted research with the Office of the President of the UN General Assembly on issues including Security Council reform, the Global Financial Crisis, and the Responsibility to Protect; and has also completed field work analyzing ongoing peacebuilding in Sierra Leone, which forms the basis for her current book project.
+In 2013 Dr. Labonte was the recipient of the Award for Excellence in Undergraduate Teaching in the Social Sciences, and the Fordham Undergraduate Research Journal’s Faculty Mentor Award in the Social Sciences.

 Sarah P. Lockhart (2012 - International Politics)